ri-unipr/ress/README.md

 * make dci
 * make kmpso

-To test kmpso, enter the scripts folder and run:
+To test kmpso, enter the scripts folder and run the following scripts:

-* ./tc-kmpso-test.sh
+* tc-kmpso-test.sh
-* ./zi-kmpso-test.sh
+* zi-kmpso-test.sh

 The first test uses the Tc index, while the second test uses the ZI index.